peburrows/goth/UPGRADE_GUIDE.md

-## Upgrading from Goth 1.2
+# Upgrading from Goth 1.2

 Earlier versions of Goth relied on global application environment configuration which is deprecated in favour of a more direct and explicit approach in Goth v1.3+.
-Previously, Goth depended on on the HTTPoison HTTP client, but now it has an _optional_ dependency on Hackney.
-Thus, new projects using Goth and wanting to use Hackney will need to explicitly include it in the dependencies.

 Below is a step-by-step upgrade path from Goth 1.x to 1.3: